Boat Safe is a community supported site. We may earn comission from links on this page, but we have confidence in all recommended products.

 When shopping for a shiny new boat, the one thing you’ll have to come to terms with early on in the process is – Compromise.
 There’s no such thing as perfection when it comes to boats.
 Luxury boats come at the expense of utility.
 Utility boats sacrifice comfort and, to a large extent, performance.
 It’s a fact of life.

 But, if there’s one boat out there that offers just the right amount of both its center console boats or “CCs” for short.
 Granted, we’re not saying they are perfect.
 But they come pretty darn close.

 They deliver outstanding performance on rough waters, offer excellent functionality, and exhibit unmatched versatility compared to any other type of boat you’ll come across.
 Plus, it doesn’t hurt that they are easy on the eye.

-This guide explores the 9 best center console boats for 2020, as well as some of the factors you need to consider when choosing the best CC for your needs.
+This guide explores the 9 best center console boats, as well as some of the factors you need to consider when choosing the best CC for your needs.

 Best Overall Choice

 1. Boston Whaler 350 Outrage